 No, Amsterdam is not cheap to visit.
 It is one of the most expensive cities in Europe.
-However, you can plan cheap Amsterdam trips by choosing your flights, hotels, and other travel necessities correctly and spend your money effectively.
+However, you can get an Amsterdam vacation package by choosing your flights, hotels, and other travel necessities wisely and spending your money effectively.

 Conduct proper due diligence from your side regarding any platform or website before buying a vacation package.
 This way, you can avoid throwing your money into less-than-trustworthy sources.
 Happy holiday travel!

 - How Many Days Do You Need In Amsterdam